2006-2012 Toyota RAV4: fuel economy, engine, problems, specs, photos

 The optional 269-hp 3.5L V6 makes the V6 RAV4 one of the fastest Toyota vehicles.

-All three engines are very reliable and all three have a timing chain; there is no timing belt.
+All three engines have a timing chain; there is no timing belt.

 Fuel Economy: The 4-cylinder Toyota RAV4 has one of the best gas mileage ratings for a non-hybrid SUV with all-wheel drive.